clariedm/IDS_Client_Downloads/README_ENGLISH.md

 ```
 The address will be where ```[ADDRESS]``` is shown in this example.

 After that, open Chromium through the graphic user interface and go to the address.
 When NodeRed opens you should be able to see an import button.
-You should use it to import the json file that you will find in the bin folder in the file navigtor.
+You should use it to import the json file that you will find in the bin folder in the file navigtor (/home/pi/bin).

 After you've imported the file, click on deploy and close the window.
 You should be able to see the NodeRed interface running in your browser at [ADDRESS]:1880/ui .